pyvmt/pyvmt/README.md

 - EUForia (https://github.com/dbueno/euforia)
 - nuXmv (https://nuxmv.fbk.eu/)

 To use any of these solvers, download or build their latest stable release.
-To use the nuXmv solver you will need a version that includes the command read_vmt_script.
+The support for nuXmv is currently in development.

 After installing the solver you want to use, you must then configure an environment variable containing the path to the executable: